winterbe/sequency/README.md

 - `asSequence` accepts an iterable (e.g. an array, set or map) and returns a new sequence.
 - `emptySequence` returns a new empty sequence.

+Each `Sequence` provides a fluent functional API consisting of intermediate and terminal operations.
+Intermediate functions (e.g. `filter`, `map`, `sorted`) return a new sequence, thus enabling method chaining.
+Terminal functions (e.g. `toArray`, `groupBy`, `findLast`) return an arbitrary result.
+Detailed descriptions of all operations are available in the [API docs](https://winterbe.github.io/sequency/).

-Sequences are lazily evaluated to avoid examining all of the input data when it's not necessary.
+Sequences are **lazily evaluated** to avoid examining all of the input data when it's not necessary.
 Sequences always perform the minimal amount of operations to gain results.
 E.g. in a `filter - map - find` sequence both `map` and `find` are executed just one time before returning the single result.

 ## [API documentation](https://winterbe.github.io/sequency/)